nekomaruh/flutter_conf_accesibility/README.md

 <img width="330" alt="Captura de pantalla 2024-11-02 a la(s) 11 09 52" src="https://github.com/user-attachments/assets/0e8a4f9a-f30c-4634-990a-0624c4fe7483">

-# 4. What I consideer is missing?
+# 4. What I consider is missing?

 Although the talk was good, it was focused only on hearing accessibility and internationalization.
 There are several points where I think accessibility could be added, for example: